passionatedev44/threejs-landingpage/README.md

 # 3D Car Show

-Welcome to the 3D Car Show project!
-This web application showcases a dynamic and interactive 3D environment where users can explore various car models using React Three Fiber and Three.js.
+Welcome to the **3D Car Show project**!
+This web application showcases a **dynamic and interactive 3D** environment where users can explore various car models using React Three Fiber and Three.js.
 The project aims to provide an engaging user experience with modern web technologies.

 ## Table of Contents